 The systems developed to support the solution of multicriteria analysis or multicriteria optimization problems can be classified in three groups: commercial, research or teaching and experimental (for testing of new methods).
 The software systems supporting the solution of multicriteria analysis or multicriteria optimization problems can be divided also in two classes - software systems with general purpose and problem-oriented software systems.
 The general-purpose software systems aid the solution of different multicriteria analysis or multicriteria optimization problems by different decision makers.
-One method or several methods from one and the same group are usually realized in this kind of systems for solving multicriteria analysis or multicriteria optimization problems.
-The problem-oriented software systems, which support the solving of multicriteria analysis or multicriteria optimization problems, are included in other information-control systems and serve to aid the solution of one or several types of specific multicriteria analysis or multicriteria optimization problems.
-In this connection problem-oriented user's interface is usually realized in this kind of systems and methods from different groups of multicriteria analysis or multicriteria optimization methods are included in some of these systems.
+One method or several methods from one and the same group are usually realized in this kind of systems for solving multicriteria analysis or multicriteria analysis or multicriteria optimization problems, are included in other information-control systems and serve to aid the solution of one or several types of specific multicriteria analysis or multicriteria optimization problems.
+In this connection problem-oriented user's interface is usually realized in this kind of systems and methods from different groups of multicriteria analysis or multicriteria optimization problems.
+In this connection problem-oriented user's interface is usually realized in this kind of systems and methods from different groups of multicriteria analysis or multicriteria optimization problems.
+In this connection problem-oriented user's interface is usually realized in this kind of systems and methods from different groups of multicriteria analysis or multicriteria optimization problems.

 The following general-purpose software systems are developed to aid the solution of different multicriteria problems: VIMDA, Expert Choice, PROMCALC and GAIA, ELECTRE III-IV, MACBETH, VIP, Decision Lab, Web-HIPRE, MultiChoice and KnowCube (Weistroffer et al. (2005)).
-Four interesting problem-oriented software systems for supporting the solving of particular multicriteria analysis problems are the following systems: FINCLAS System - for financial classification problems, Agland Decision System - for agricultural property problems, the DESYRE System - for rehabilitation of contaminated sites, the MultCSync System - for incorporating multiple criteria in conservation planning.
+Four interesting problem-oriented software systems for supporting the solving of particular multicriteria analysis problems are the following systems:

+FINCLAS System - for financial classification problems, Agland Decision System - for agricultural property problems, the DESYRE System - for rehabilitation of contaminated sites, the MultCSync System - for incorporating multiple criteria in conservation planning.